 Let me quickly clarify, I’m not simply talking about “budget” weddings, where a couple decides to do things for as little money as possible.
 I get that this is sometimes a necessity for many couples.
 In this blog post, I am going to focus on weddings where everything feels closer, parsed down, familiar.

 Intimate is defined as “closely acquainted; familiar, close” or “private and personal.”
 These weddings are off the beaten path, secluded, and emphasize connection over consumption.
 And they make this planner’s heart oh so happy.
-Not that big weddings cannot connect a bride and groom with their guests, it just gets exceedingly harder the bigger your guest list is, the louder the music is, and the later the evening is.
+Not that big weddings cannot connect a couple with their guests.
+It just gets exceedingly harder the bigger your guest list is, the louder the music is, and the later the evening is.

 The things that make an intimate wedding more of what they should be is less of the other stuff.

-The easiest way to create an atmosphere where you (as the bride and groom) feel connected to your guests is to limit the number of people you want to celebrate with.
+The easiest way to create an atmosphere where you, the couple, feel connected to your guests is to limit the number of people you celebrate with.
 I tend to see at weddings of over 100 people several places of disconnect.
 Some guests feel secluded seated at the furthest tables away.
 Many older folks leave so the youngins can party.
 And oftentimes old friends feel lost in a sea of unknown faces.

 When you make your initial guest list create 3 tiers.
 Tier 1 is full of your immediate family (mom, dad, siblings).
 Tier 2 is for extended family & close friends (aunts, uncles, grandparents, best friends).
 And Tier 3 is for acquaintances (family friends, co-workers).